BusisiwePieterson/NFS-Website-Solution/README.md

 ![image](image/Screenshot_33.png)

-CD into the location of the tooling folder in the server, update the website's configuration to connect to the database in `cd /var/www/html/` then `vi functions.php` and apply `tooling-db.sql` script to your database.
+CD into the location of the tooling folder in the server, update the website's configuration to connect to the database in `sudo vi /var/www/html/functions.php` and edit, use the database private ip address.

 Restart the server MySQL Database